JoshuaCarriere/JoshuaCarriere/README.md

 # 💫 About Me:
-I'm currently working on data analysis of the Commitment of Traders Report.
+I'm currently building a database specifically designed to look at maximum favourable/adverse excursions in day trading.
 I'm looking to collaborate with traders/quants/data analysts.
-I'm looking for help with web design.
+I'm looking to network with investors.
 I'm currently learning Python, SQL, Tableau, Power BI.
 Ask me about running a trading business.